Metal Gear Solid 4: Guns of the Patriots

 Gameplay

-Progression through previous Metal Gear Solid games has always been based on the concept of sneaking through enemy territory.
-MGS4 changes this by shifting the settings away from enemy bases and terrorist-occupied buildings and to contested battlefields and firefights with multiple paths available from the player's starting location to the location they need to go to next.
-Many areas are defined by a series of conflicts between PMCs and militias.
-The player must think on their feet to cope with the constantly shifting conditions on the ground.
+Progression through previous Metal Gear games has always been based on the concept of sneaking through enemy territory, and that is still true of MGS4.
+However, MGS4 changes this by shifting the settings away from enemy bases and terrorist-occupied buildings to contested battlefields and firefights with multiple paths available to the player.
+Many areas are defined by a series of conflicts between PMCs and local militia.
+The player must think on their feet to cope with the constantly changing scenarios.

 The camera in MGS4 is an upgraded version of the Third Person View introduced in MGS3: Subsistence, with the angle and height of the camera now able to be freely controlled.
 The player can also switch to First Person View at any time to assess the surrounding area, to nail a more precise shot, or to move around.